Types of Therapy

 Gestalt Therapy is an Existential / phenomenological approach.
 Meaning that each person’s perception and interpretation of the world is unique.
 Personal responsibility and authenticity are the bedrock to the work.

 Gestalt therapy is a Humanistic Therapy.
 It considers that humans have an innate drive to develop and reach their full potential.

 Gestalt therapy works in the “here and now” focusing on the clients’ experience in the present moment.
 Raising the client’s awareness to new possibilities and then therefore, for change.
 Without awareness change is not possible.

 The gestalt approach is creative and /or experimental approach.
 A therapist may use many techniques such as dream work, working with metaphor and symbolism, chair work, and visualization.

 What is Person Centred Therapy?

 This approach is derived from the work of psychologist Carl Rogers.

-As an approach to therapy it is non-directive.
-It is a theory that trusts the innate tendency of human beings to find fulfilment of their potential.
-Rogers suggested that a certain psychological should exist for successful therapy to take place.
-This is made possible when the client is in relationship with counsellor who is deeply understanding (empathic), accepting (having unconditional positive regard) and genuine (congruent).
+Person centred is non directive.
+Rogers believed in the innate tendency of human beings to strive towards their potential.
+It was thought that if certain conditions were maintained then the possibility for change and growth were released,this may be achieved when the client is in relationship with a counsellor who is deeply understanding (empathic), accepting (having unconditional positive regard) and genuine (congruent).